Assxios/Boot2root/writeup1.md

 Here is a C equivalent of the assembly code:

-*The following C code is an excact translation of the assembly code, please compile it with `-fno-stack-protector` using `gcc` to get the same assembly result.*
+*The following C code is an exact translation of the assembly code, please compile it with `-fno-stack-protector` using `gcc` to get the same assembly result.*

 ```c
 int main(int argc, char **argv)